Image Embedding Models: Which to Use and Why Fine-Tuning Wins in 2026

 This dataset is awesome for product matching use cases as the images used come from a high noise environment in a cropped from the shelf format.
 Most of the datasets companies use for training and testing their product matching systems come from Open Food Facts, which are stale product images with very little noise.
 While these are pictures of the products you want to recognize, they do not look like the products that come from the shelf in terms of angle, size, and brightness.
 You might see a super high accuracy on the dataset from Open Food Facts, then move to a real product use case and see your accuracy evaporate.

-You can see there is a ton of variation in color, angle, camera quality, blur and other features that will show up in the real retail shelf recognition.
+You can see there is a ton of variation in each product's appearance: color, angle, camera quality, blur and other features that will show up in real retail product recognition.
 The logos are way easier to see in simple hand held products or ecommerce product images.
 We used to try to augment this noise to improve the mapping of the clean training dataset to how the images will actually look when compared for similarity.
-Here’s an example of the image used on Open Food Facts, and it’s clearly cleaner to view than what would be seen on a shelf.
+Here's an example of the image used on Open Food Facts, and it's clearly cleaner to view than what would be seen on a shelf.

 1. Creating Embeddings for Training Images: